 From the early days of a small team executing training missions flawlessly, to today with a team of over a hundred team members and more than 20 attack aircraft in the fleet, Blue Air Training is preparing our airmen and soldiers for the battlefield.

 James “Chef” Barlow

-James “Chef” Barlow grew up in Tampa, Florida.
-He started at Florida State University under the Florida Academic Scholars Program, in Fall 1991.
+Chef Barlow grew up in Tampa, Florida.
+Fall of 1991, he started at Florida State University under the Florida Academic Scholars Program.

 With his primary business interests residing with Blue Air Training, Chef’s entrepreneurial endeavors have expanded into several other companies across diverse industries, including: Luxury Yacht Adventures, Outlaw Energy Drink, and Ross & Snow Shoes as well as founding and acting as Executive Director of Attack Aviation Foundation 501 (c)(3) to assist with the Veteran suicide problem.

 Chef is married to Dr. Gretchen Barlow and has two sons.
-Their oldest son Ben is currently in the Air Force Reserves in Tampa as a KC-135 Boom Operator and has plans to attend FSU in January 2020 and their youngest son Trent is enlisting into the USAF upon high school graduation in Jun ’19.
+Their oldest son, Ben, is currently serving in the Air Force Reserves as a KC-135 Boom Operator, and has plans to attend FSU in January 2020.
+Their youngest son, Trent, is enlisting into the USAF upon high school graduation, June ’19.